UW-Madison unveils loan forgiveness program to keep teachers in Wisconsin

 The program can also cover additional costs, such as books or living expenses, for students with more financial need.

-There are many teacher loan forgiveness programs across the country, but most others apply to specific programs or student demographics.
+There are many teacher loan forgiveness programs across the country, but most others apply to specific programs or student groups.

 "We think this is the only program of its kind in the United States," School of Education Dean Diana Hess said in an interview.